Valerio Olgiati: Biography

-Olgiati describes his approach to his work as "non-referential architecture," which is also the title of a 2018 treatise by Olgiati and architectural theorist Markus Breitschmid and discussing the social purpose of architecture.
+Olgiati describes his approach to his work as "non-referential architecture," which is also the title of a 2018 treatise by Olgiati and architectural theorist Markus Breitschmid and discussing the social purpose of architecture.The term "Non-Referential Architecture" is a registered trademark registered by Valerio Olgiati.

 Olgiati has stated that his immigration to Los Angeles was the most important step in his architectural formation, an event he claims to be more significant than his architectural education.
 According to Olgiati, living in the United States allowed him to understand the world in formal, natural terms rather than symbolic or historical ones.